Helpful links for Prague library visitors. Always verify current hours before visiting.

 Visit any Prague library branch with proof of address (utility bill, ID) to register for a free library card.
 Many libraries also offer instant digital cards.

-Prague libraries typically close on major public holidays including Christmas, New Year's Day, and Easter.
+Prague libraries typically close on major public holidays including Christmas, New Year's Day, Easter, and Labour Day (May 1).
 Check the official library website for holiday schedules.

 Yes!
 Visitors can access reading rooms, WiFi, and reference materials.
 Some services like borrowing books may require a temporary membership.